Residency Program in Large Animal Medicine: Equine Emphasis

 The facilities and clinical case load of the Veterinary Medical Teaching Hospital provide an ideal environment for this residency program.

-Candidates for a residency in Large Animal Internal Medicine must have a D.V.M. or equivalent degree and must have completed one year of an internship or comparable postgraduate training or practice experience.
+Candidates for a residency in Large Animal Internal Medicine must have a D.V.M. from an accredited School or College of Veterinary Medicine or equivalent degree and must have completed one year of a clinical internship or comparable postgraduate training or practice experience.

 The residency program shall be of three year's duration with the second and third years subject to renewal on the basis of evaluation and satisfactory performance.